Tragedy at Gesnes The Battle That Became a Suicide Mission

 When the division attacked Gesnes the morning of 29 September twice without adequate artillery support, it was obvious the division had not learned that lesson.

 Upon the capture of the town and the hill beyond, the next order issued: “Dig in, hold on, and get some food.”
 In a precarious position and fearing a German counterattack caused some men to make a bonfire of all maps, orders, and papers in their possession, destroying anything that might possibly give any information to the enemy.
 After taking Gesnes, the 362nd advanced, cutting down Germans with bullet, grenade, and bayonet.
 About two hundred reinforcements streamed in, swelling the American ranks.
 The doughboys took prisoners and captured several field artillery pieces.
 And also discovered a nearby cabbage patch.
 After starving for three days, the ravenous men cut the cabbages in half and gorged themselves on the green leafy plants, “in the same variety of enjoyment that we would have had, if it been Crab Louie.
 We ate in the dark, eating cabbages, dirt, and worms, but how good it tasted.”
-Campbell’s first sergeant had sent Private Wallace into town to find food.
+Wallace Campbell’s first sergeant had sent Private Wallace into town to find food.
 This is one of the very few stories he shares years later with his grandchildren.
-“We were sent into town to dig up some food, none of spoke and could read French.
+“We were sent into town to dig up some food, none of us spoke or could read French.
 However we did find what appeared to be a butcher’s shop open for business.
 We entered and the owner tried to sell us some freshly cut meat.
 I was suspicious, it didn’t look like beef or pork.
-Clearly we couldn’t understand each other very except for gestures and pointing, but it was all there was.
-So paid him and took all he had.
+Clearly, we couldn’t understand each other very well except for gestures and pointing, - but it was all there was.
+So we paid him and took all he had.
 Upon leaving the shop, I decided to walk around the back and sure enough, there in the trash dumpster, was a mule’s head”.
 Food was scarce, fresh meat even more so.
-It was most likely one that tis mule had been separated from the Americans forces earlier during the course of the day.
+It was most likely that this mule had been separated from the Americans forces earlier during the course of the day and ended up in the butcher's shop.

 While cases of desertion were minimal in the 362nd, desertion and stragglers were a sizable problem in the AEF.
 Estimates vary, but as many as one hundred thousand soldiers left their units in the first month of the AEF’s fighting in the Meuse-Argonne Offensive—as much as 10 percent of the total American force quit fighting and meandered to rear areas.
 In the 37th Division, which the 91st flanked, an inspector reported that 20 percent of the men in the unit may have been in the rear with the gear.
 The doughboys’ steel helmets had no real padding, and many men experienced concussions and traumatic brain injury, also unknown at the time, after shells exploded nearby.
 In addition, post-traumatic stress disorder, then called “shell shock,” was common.
 Many of the men wandering away from the front lines were not displaying cowardice but instead were dazed or impaired as a result of these medical conditions.